Matheson Hammock Park: Facilities

 Matheson Hammock Park is a scenic park featuring a man-made atoll pool, which is flooded naturally with the tidal action of adjacent Biscayne Bay.
-The beach sea breeze is popular among families.
-The park operates a snack bar and a restaurant built into an historic coral stone building, picnic pavilions and nature trails.
+The beach sea breeze is popular with families.
+The park operates a snack bar and a restaurant built in a historic coral stone building.
+There are also picnic pavilions and nature trails.

 In conjunction with the park, the county runs an on-site marina accommodating vessels of up to 50 ft.
 Other facilities include a fishing tackle shop, boat launch ramps, gas and diesel fuel, and wetslips.

 Controversy over development

 Seeking to improve access to Biscayne Bay for boaters, the County contracted with Aqua Marine Partners on July 7, 2011, to construct and operate a five-story, $18-million warehouse to store an additional 360 boats in the marina, provide ample facility parking and preserve the parking for the marina's existing wet slips, relocate the existing trailer-storage capacity, and obtain environmental permits to create a new boat launch.
 The contract was the subject of discussion at two public hearings conducted at the Miami-Dade County Commission chambers.
 The project awaits final approval from the City of Coral Gables.

 Critics note that a similar proposal was rejected by the City of Coral Gables in 2008, and claim that the current project's promoters are trying to "sneak [it] through" the public approval process.
 Richard J. Heisenbottle, one of its main promoters, resigned as chairman of the Coral Gables Historic Preservation Board on 19 January 2012 amid accusations that he had been lobbying Coral Gables officials for the project without a permit, and without telling them that he was the Board chairman.

 The Matheson family have stated that they are against the project.
 The homeowner associations of nearby Gables by the Sea and Pinecrest by the Sea have voted to formally oppose it.
-The City of South Miami and the Village of Pinecrest, also oppose the project.
+The City of South Miami and the Village of Pinecrest are also opposed the project.
 Concerns include visibility of the building, preservation of the historic character of Matheson Hammock's facilities, traffic impact on Old Cutler Road, dredging, loss of green space (including mangroves), environmental damage, noise pollution and an adverse effect on property values.

 A grassroots organization called Save Our Matheson Hammock Park has collected over 6,000 signatures for a petition to block the project.